 More often than not, the fish will school in flats areas and anglers will have periods of heavy action followed by a little down time.
-A good locator like Hummingbirds Ice-55 is key to keeping you fishing hard.
+A good locator is key to keeping you fishing hard.

 This downtime lets you catch up on the finer points of ice fishing like chili cooking, cigar smoking and of course having a sudsy beverage.

 We like to use vertical jigging spoons for white bass.
-Our three favorites are made by Custom Jigs & Spins.
-The Stinger, the Demon Jigging Spoon and the Slender Spoon are the BIG 3.
+Our t2 favorites are made by Custom Jigs & Spins. the Demon Jigging Spoon and the Slender Spoon are the BIG 2.
 We’ll tip them with a glob of spikes, waxworms or a minnow head.
 When we’re waiting for the school to move back in, we might put a whole minnow on for extra attraction.

 There are major differences between the action of these three jigging spoons and each one should be learned if you want to be successful.
 Let’s take a look at each: